 - Promote a culture of philanthropy amongst diverse alumni by communicating the importance of annual philanthropic support to TWC and raising awareness on the organization’s priorities and initiatives.

-- Strategize with The Washington Center’s development staff to increase support from alumni; routinely identify and qualify alumni prospects for gifts, communicate development-related activities, and attend regular development meetings to discuss alumni prospects and donors.
+- Strategize with The Washington Center’s fundraising staff to increase support from alumni; routinely identify and qualify alumni prospects for gifts, communicate fundraising-related activities, and attend regular development meetings to discuss alumni prospects and donors.

 - Bachelor's Degree required.